Kurento/kurento/source/Architecture.rst

    Content API developers require a Java EE compatible Application Server.
--  **Open API**: is a network API exposing the capabilities of the Content API through a REST-like protocol based on the JSON RPC standard.
+-  **Open API**: is a network API exposing the capabilities of the Content API through a `REST`:term:-like protocol based on the `JSON-RPC`:term: standard.
 To some extent, the Open API is the signaling protocol associated to the Content API.
 In addition, the Open API provides a mechanism for accessing and managing Media API capabilities directly.